Cardboard Boat Regatta

 Race Day Rules

 Each boat must have a Captain and at least one crew member.
 That means a minimum of 2 people per boat, but the Captain may have up to 5 crew members (for a total of 6 people per boat).
-Captains must have their boats on the premises and check-in at the Pavilion at 12:30 PM.
+Captains must have their boats on the premises and check-in at the Center for Environment & Society Table at 12:30 PM.
+A Captains’ meeting will be held at 2:45 and a boat parade will take place right before the start of the race.
 The official race start is 3:00 PM.
 All regatta participants agree to abide by Washington College waterfront policies, safety precautions, and other rules that govern this event.
 No pushing, no punting, no poling.
 Judges make the final decisions on all awards.

 The RiverFest is free and open to the public.
 There will be a bluegrass band, good food, family fun, sailing, kayaking, cardboard boat and kayak and canoe races and more!